Cheerleadingstar/Cheerleadingstar/README.md

 - 👋 Hi, I’m @Cheerleadingstar
 - 👀 I’m interested in ...Music,Rythym games,Porter Robinson and Camellia
 - 🌱 I’m currently learning ...programing for funi
-- 💞️ I’m looking to collaborate on ...wiki stuff with paper and other members
+- 💞️ I’m looking to collaborate on ...wiki stuff and learn work
 - 📫 How to reach me ...uhhhh nowhere i dont exist
 - 😄 Pronouns: ...any
 - ⚡ Fun fact: ...i currently have a box of 435 paper cranes